When You're Behind on Mortgage Payments, Consider These Options

 Where to Go For Help

 I've thrown a lot of information at you with this article, so it may seem overwhelming at this point.
 If you would like to get one-on-one advice from a mortgage and housing expert, I recommend contacting a HUD-approved housing counselor.
 These people offer counseling that is either free or low-cost.
-You can find a counselor in your area by visiting this section of the HUD website, or by calling (800) 569-4287.
+You can find a counselor in your area by visiting the HUD website, or by calling (800) 569-4287.

 I would also warn you against the various foreclosure prevention scams that are out there.
 A lot of companies make big promises to homeowners who are behind on their mortgage payments, but they usually don't deliver anything but heartache.
 And, of course, they end up taking your money in the process.
-You can learn more about these scams, and legetimate sources of foreclosure help, in this article.
+You can learn more about these scams, and legitimate sources of foreclosure help, in this article.